Jerry Huang

 Hi!
 I am a PhD student in the Computer Science Department at Carnegie Mellon University, where I'm very lucky to be advised by Professor Nicholas Boffi.

+I'm happy to chat about research, potential collaborations, or advice on doing a PhD / getting into AI research.
 Feel free to reach me at jerryhua [at] andrew [dot] cmu [dot] edu.

 Publications